 The Change Capital Fund donor consortium invests in community groups to help expand their capacity to coordinate services in areas of persistent poverty.
 Using a variety of models, grantees are strengthening internal and external connections to meet the housing, education, and employment needs of local residents.

 Which Improves Welfare Recipients’ Earnings More in the Long Term?

 Findings after 10-15 years from the National Evaluation of Welfare-to-Work Strategies suggest that while initially stressing job search for participants led to greater earnings in the short term than did initially stressing education and training, neither approach produced substantial effects past the five-year follow-up period.

 The demonstration of WorkAdvance confirmed that sectoral employment programs can increase employment and earnings among low-income individuals.
 This brief offers insights from providers on selecting sectors, tailoring training to employer needs, reducing attrition, securing placements that offer better wages and benefits, and helping workers plan for advancement.

 In this essay, originally published in Spotlight on Poverty and Opportunity, Dan Bloom reviews what research says about subsidized jobs programs – and how they can be a strategy both for tough economic times and for the hard-to-employ in better labor markets.

 WorkAdvance connects low-income job seekers to high-demand sectors that offer quality jobs with strong career pathways.
 This infographic describes the program model and its implementation in four locations and presents encouraging evidence of WorkAdvance’s effects on boosting earnings.

 WorkAdvance provides demand-driven skills training and a focus on jobs with career pathways.
-This preview summary finds that all four programs studied greatly increased training completion and credential acquisition.
+As detailed in this full report, all four programs studied greatly increased training completion and credential acquisition.
 Employment outcomes varied by site, with large, consistent impacts at the most experienced provider and promising results at two others.